 By Income.
-Easily finding affordable housing by income is another element derived by survey information.
-For households earning \$50,000 or less, approximately 75% find it difficult to find affordable housing and for households earning between \$50 and \$100,000, 72% find it difficult.
+Easily finding affordable housing by income is another element derived from survey information.
+For households earning \$50,000 or less, approximately 75% find it difficult to locate affordable housing.
+For households earning between \$50 and \$100,000, 72% find it difficult.

-For upper income earners, greater than \$100,000, respondents were nearly equal between finding affordable housing easy or difficult.
+For upper income earners (with income greater than \$100,000), response trends were nearly equal between finding affordable housing easy or difficult.